 We seek people and organizations that combine idealism, dedication and genuine concern with rigorous analysis and strategic plans, and that foster a sense of social connection, mutual recognition and solidarity.

 Grant amounts are up to $30,000.
 Our funding is distributed among three categories:

-Environment: including Protection of Ecosystems and Biological Diversity; Fossil Fuel Resistance and Alternative Energy; Sustainable Agriculture and Local Green Economic Development; Climate Change; and the Development of Environmental Movements.
+Environment: including Protection of Ecosystems and Biological Diversity; the Elimination of Fossil Fuels; Resiliency and Climate Change; Oceans and Forests; Environmental Justice and the Development of Environmental Movements.

-Social: including the Promotion of a More Democratic, Equitable, Just and Rewarding Society, World Peace; Protection of Civil and Human Rights; Alternative Media; Community-Based Economic Development; Youth Leadership; and Violence Prevention and Response.
+Social: including the Promotion of a Democratic, Equitable, Just and Nonviolent Society; Protection of Civil and Human Rights; Immigration Reform and Drug Policy; Alternative Media and Youth Leadership Development.

 We accept proposals by invitation only.
-Grants are mostly in the $30,000 range.
-There are no deadlines.
 To determine eligibility please submit a Letter of Inquiry.